 Our top providers each offer bumper-to-bumper extended warranty plans:

 - The Endurance top-tier bumper-to-bumper plan is called Supreme.
 It has only some exclusions, like glass, light bulbs, batteries, high-tech items (unless you add this coverage) and cosmetic portions of your vehicle.
-All Endurance vehicle service contracts come with a free year of Endurance Elite Membership, which gives drivers access to perks like emergency roadside assistance, tire replacements and key fob replacement.
+All Endurance vehicle service contracts come with a free year of Endurance Elite Benefits, which gives drivers access to perks like emergency roadside assistance, tire replacements and key fob replacement.

 - CARCHEX offers an exclusionary plan, Titanium Coverage, that covers most parts of your vehicle, minus a short list of exclusions, for seven- to 10-year term limits.
 CARCHEX plans come with added benefits, including 24/7 roadside assistance, towing, rental car coverage and trip interruption service.